pars20/tabdil.app/README.md

 ## Customization

-To customize the front end of the project, you can edit the CSS file from the following path:
+1. To customize the **front-end** of the project, you can edit the *CSS* file from the following path:

 `wp-content / plugins / jafar-stopwatch-plugin / css / main.css`

-You can change the language of plugin.
-From the following path, you can define Farsi or English language for the plugin:
+2. You can change the **language** of plugin.
+From the following path, you can define **Farsi** or **English** language for the plugin:

 `wp-content / plugins / jafar-stopwatch-plugin / time / inc / head.php`

+3. From this language file you will be able to **translate** the project to any language you wanted to:

+`wp-content / plugins / jafar-stopwatch-plugin / time / inc / language.php`